James T. Williams

 April 18, 1899 - October 16, 1924

-Known as "Jimmy", Narcotic Agent James Thomas Williams, of the Bureau of Internal Revenue, Prohibition Service, Department of Treasury, was shot and fatally wounded on October 16, 1924, in Chicago, Illinois.
-In a struggle with a suspect, Jimmy's partner, Narcotic Agent George Howard, accidentally discharged his service revolver, striking Agent Williams in the head.
+Known as "Jimmy," Narcotic Agent James Thomas Williams of the Bureau of Internal Revenue, Prohibition Service, Department of Treasury was shot and fatally wounded on October 16, 1924, in Chicago, Illinois.
+In the struggle with a suspect, Jimmy's partner, Narcotic Agent George Howard, accidentally discharged his service revolver, striking Agent Williams in the head.
 This tragic incident is believed to have occurred on Agent Williams' first assignment as a Narcotic Agent.
 He was 25 years of age at the time of his death.

 Agent Williams was given a temporary appointment as a Narcotic Agent in September 1924, and was permanently appointed to the Bureau on October 6, 1924.
 He took the oath of office on October 13, 1924, three days before his death.
 Prior to his appointment in Chicago, he had assisted narcotic agents for seven months in Indianapolis, Indiana, and was noted for his enthusiasm which included using his own money and automobile to further investigations.